 Click to hear an audio recording of this post

-This Guide will show you, step by step, how to set up Google My Business like a pro.
+This Guide will show you, step by step, how to set up Google My Business like the pros at our SEO Agency.

 We’ll walk you through everything, from finding an existing listing, to getting verified, creating posts, managing reviews, and more.